 Ohio is a great place to study thanks to its numerous renowned schools that also offer a game design program.

-The lower cost of living can also make all the difference if you’re looking for a first-rate education but don’t want to pay several thousands just for room and board alone.
+The lower cost of living can also make all the difference if you’re looking for a first-rate education but don’t want to pay several thousand just for room and board alone.